BYPN/technical-interview/README.md

 This is the code you will need for the technical part of BYP's engineering recruitment process.

+Below are the instructions for setting up your environment and the starting point for the coding exercise.

 ## Set up

 You will need the following installed on your machine: